Tcutts713/Shipping-program/README.md

 # Shipping program
- This program calculates shipping prices to a few locations
+ This program calculates shipping prices to a few locations using selection structures.
+ This program will also output not only to the console but also a txt file named order.